How we raise funds for our work

 The charts below show the collective income and expenditure for all Wildlife Trusts and the central charity.

 The central charity, RSWT, operates a Grants Unit.
-This distributes around £7m a year from grant givers such as Big Lottery Fund and Biffa to other charities outside The Wildlife Trusts to deliver work that falls within our charitable remit – hence the discrepancy of the blue figures below.
+This distributes around £7m a year from grant givers such as Big Lottery Fund and Biffa to other charities outside The Wildlife Trusts to deliver work that falls within our charitable remit – hence the discrepancy of the figures below.

 Every single one of The Wildlife Trust’s supporters are at the heart of what we do.
 You make our work possible – from protecting threatened wildlife like bats, dormice and bees to saving some of the UK's last wild places and inspiring the next generation of children to love nature.
 Every donation we receive makes a difference.
 Thank you.